facebookresearch/habitat-sim/docs/pages/lighting-setups.rst

 `Simulator and Agent Configuration`_
 ====================================

-Next we create a simulator and place our agent in the scene.
+Next, we create a simulator and place our agent in the scene.

 .. code:: py